openml/automlbenchmark/docs/HOWTO.md

 - name: bioresponse
   openml_task_id: 9910
 ```
-where `openml_task_id` allows accessing the OpenML task at `https://www.openml.org/t/{openml_task_id}` (in this example: https://www.openml.org/t/9910).
+where `openml_task_id` allows accessing the OpenML task at `https://www.openml.org/t/{openml_task_id}` (in this example: <https://www.openml.org/t/9910>).

 #### OpenML studies

-[OpenML] studies are a collection of OpenML tasks, for example https://www.openml.org/s/218.
+[OpenML] studies are a collection of OpenML tasks, for example <https://www.openml.org/s/218>.
-The application doesn't directly support OpenML studies for now: they need to be converted into a proper benchmark definition file including all the tasks from the study, but we're thinking about improving this: see https://github.com/openml/automlbenchmark/issues/61.
+The application doesn't directly support OpenML studies for now: they need to be converted into a proper benchmark definition file including all the tasks from the study, but we're thinking about improving this: cf. <https://github.com/openml/automlbenchmark/issues/61>.

 #### File datasets

-It is also possible to benchmark the supported frameworks using your own datasets, as soon as they follow some requirements:
+It is also possible to benchmark your own datasets, as soon as they follow some requirements:
+- The data files should be in one of the currently supported format: [ARFF], [CSV] (ideally with header).
 - Each dataset must contain at least one file for training data and one file for test data.
-- The data files should be in one of the currently supported format: [ARFF], [CSV] (ideally with header).
 - If the dataset is represented as an archive (.zip, .tar, .tgz, .tbz) or a directory, then the data files must follow this naming convention to be detected correctly:
   - if there's only one file for training and one for test, they should be named `{name}_train.csv` and `{name}_test.csv` (in case of CSV files).
   - if there are multiple `folds`, they should follow a similar convention: `{name}_train_0.csv`, `{name}_test_0.csv``, {name}_train_1.csv`, `{name}_test_1.csv`, ...

+_Example:_

 Then the datasets can be declared in the benchmark definition file as follow:
 ```yaml